 Do you accept the guest post?
 Do you have many authors for your blog?
 Do you want to track the performance of all authors?

-In my recent articles, I have discussed about the MonsterInsight WordPress plugin and its features.
-For the newcomers here are the few articles about the MonsterInsight which will give you a brief idea about it.
+In my recent articles, I have discussed the MonsterInsights WordPress plugin and its features.
+For the newcomers here are a few articles about the MonsterInsights which will give you a brief idea about it.

 - Scroll Depth Tracking Using Google Analytics by MonsterInsights